-Recovery
+Recovery and beyond

 - Focus on healthy eating once you've recovered from the side effects of treatment.
-For general healthy eating guidelines, see pages 6-7. - Maintain a healthy weight and be physically active to help lower the chance of cancer coming back.
+For general healthy eating guidelines, see pages 6-7. - Avoid excess weight gain and be physically active to help lower the chance of cancer coming back.
 For details on physical activity guidelines for adults, see pages 15-16. - Limit how much alcohol you drink.
-If you choose to drink, have no more than 10 standard drinks a week and no more than 4 standard drinks in one day. - Visit your doctor for regular check-ups and see a dietitian for support. - ► See our Living Well AfterCancer booklet.
+If you do drink, have no more than 10 standard drinks a week and no more than 4 standard drinks in one day. - Visit your doctor for regular check-ups and see a dietitian for support. - ► See our Living Well AfterCancer booklet.